wolfQK/CheckV-fork/README.md

 If the top hit starts with 'DTR' look here at the 'lineage' field in 'checkv_circular.tsv' database file.
 You can also look at 'habitat' field here as well.
 For GenBank references starting with 'GCA' look at the 'vog_clade' or 'lineage' field in 'checkv_genbank.tsv' database file.

+**Q: Why are sequences with 0 viral genes included in the CheckV output**
+Currently, CheckV assumes that the input sequences represent viruses and attempts to estimate their quality.
+Some input sequences may be derived from bacteria, plasmids, or other sources, and may therefore have 0 viral genes detected.

 ## Supporting code